 With Engine Yard, we use:

-- Each application configures its pod sizes in increments of 1GB memory (we call these Optimized Container Unit = OCU) that allows fine grained control while making it simpler to size pods.
+- Each application configures its pod sizes in increments of 1GB memory (we call this Optimized Container Unit = OCU) that allows fine-grained control while making it simpler to size pods.

 - We do not encourage Vertical Pod Autoscaling